-NB: most of these characters do have a special function as well if they appear in a specific position.
+NB: most of these characters do have a special function as well when they appear in a specific position.
 As you will see below, { } is one of the possible way to search for repeating characters.
-Thus, the character { can be recognized as a character in its own right or as a syntactic function depending on its position.
+Thus, the character <{> can be recognized as a character in its own right or as a syntactic function depending on its position.
 The same goes for most of these characters.

 Other separators are reserved by the RegEx syntax.
-To use them by their ordinary value, you have to escape them, i.e. you have to place a backslash in front of them.
-Thus, you type in < m > n to look for m > n.
+To use them by their ordinary value, you have to place a backslash in front of them.
+Thus, you type in $/m\$ n/ to look for mn.
 These characters are: